 When you try to view or edit sensitive info related to your Microsoft account—like your credit card details—we might ask you for a security code first, to make sure that only you can get in to your account.
 But you can designate a PC as a trusted device.
 On trusted devices, you don't need to enter a security code each time you try to access sensitive info.

-You can mark a device as trusted just by ticking a checkbox.
-When you're prompted to enter a security code to verify your identity, tick the I sign in frequently on this device.
-Don't ask me for a code. checkbox, and we won't ask you for a code in future.
+You can mark a device as trusted just by selecting a check box.
+When you're prompted to enter a security code to verify your identity, select the I sign in frequently on this device.
+Don't ask me for a code. check box, and we'll no longer ask you for a code.

 If you don't currently have any trusted devices associated with your Microsoft account, here's how to mark the first one:

 On the device you want to trust, sign in to your Microsoft account.

 Under Password and security info, tap or click Edit security info.

 This time, you'll be prompted to enter a security code.

 Check your alternate email or your phone for a code sent by the Microsoft account team, and enter it in the text box.